Fugitive From Justice

 Under federal law, Chapter 49 of 18 USC is devoted to charges related to fugitives from justice.
 Sections under 18 USC Ch.49 include:

 • Sec 1071.
-Concealing person from arrest
+Concealing a person from arrest

 • Sec 1072.
 Concealing escaped prisoner